symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

     <?php include 'layout.php' ?>

-You've now introduced a methodology that allows reusing the layout.
+You now have a setup that will allow you to reuse the layout.
 Unfortunately, to accomplish this, you're forced to use a few ugly PHP functions (``ob_start()``, ``ob_get_clean()``) in the template.
 Symfony uses a Templating component that allows this to be accomplished cleanly and easily.
 You'll see it in action shortly.